Customer Support

 Transportation Electrification Programs Rider

-The Transportation Electrification Programs Adjustment (TEPA) supports these efforts.
-The rider appears on monthly bills under “Electricity Charges” as "Trans Elec Plan".
-Every October, Xcel Energy – Colorado is required to file a TEPA request with the Colorado Public Utilities Commission.
+In April 2024, the Colorado Public Utilities Commission approved our 2024-2026 Transportation Electrification Plan, which will allow us to continue working towards our clean energy goals.
+Investments and expenditures supporting these efforts will continue to be recovered through the Transportation Electrification Programs Adjustment (TEPA) rider, which appears as “Trans Elec Plan” on customers’ bills.
+Every October, Xcel Energy–Colorado is required to file a TEPA request with the Colorado Public Utilities Commission.
 See the “TEP Rider” tab below for more information.

 In accordance with Decision No C21-0017 in Proceeding No. 20A-0204E, Xcel Energy—Colorado agreed to provide 60/90-day notice to interested stakeholders of material changes to the Transportation Electrification Plan portfolios.